eliaspeteri/library/README.md

 ### Neither frontend or backend will run

-Run `sh npm run front:install:build` and `sh npm run server:install:compile` in the project root folder one after the other.
+Run `npm run front:install:build` and `npm run server:install:compile` in the project root folder one after the other.
 You can also combine them with an `&&` operator to make them run together!

 ### Backend will not run or is outdated

 You need to compile the TypeScript project files back into CommonJS for Node to be able to read them.
-You can do this by simply running `sh npm run build`.
+You can do this by simply running `npm run build`.

 ### Heroku instance is down